christopher-demarco/LISA-2014-BUILD/README.md

 Build once, run anywhere.
 (where have we heard that before?)
-Provision ec2 and vSphere with the same Chef.
+Provision ec2 and ESXi with the same Chef.
 Do it again next year with 80% less effort.
 I expect we'll use s3 buckets (or bts!?) to store what little actual data there is.